 So, how do you answer the question in our title?

 Should the Contact Form Go Below the Fold?

 Simply put, it depends.

 It is probably safer to include your contact form above the fold.
 But don’t do this blindly, just because.
 Think it through.
 Think of your brand, your users, your customers, and where do you want them to be once you’re “done” with your page?

 You think, therefore you are.
-Challenge the paradigm, test things out, and see how it goes – no two businesses are 100% alike, even when they sell the same product and target the same audience.
+Challenge the paradigm, test things out, and see how it goes – no two businesses are 100% alike, even when they sell the same product, use the same data management strategy, and target the same audience.
 And yours needs to be the one standing out above the fold in your customers’ memory!